We are happy to answer any questions you may have

 What is the treatment?

 The scarring of the lung tissue cannot be reversed.
-Workers’ diagnosed with the disease need to avoid further exposure to high concentrations Coal Dust.
+Workers diagnosed with the disease need to avoid further exposure to high concentrations of coal dust.

 What should I do if diagnosed?

-The Worker must work away from further contact to Coal Dust and have a Doctor continually monitor the Workers’ health.
+The worker must work away from further contact with coal dust and have a doctor continually monitor the worker's health.

 How Do I prevent it?

-Avoid exposure to high levels of Coal Dust.
-Control the level of exposure and must use personal protective equipment or engineering controls to prevent breathing in harmful dusts.
+Avoid exposure to high levels of coal dust.
+Control the level of exposure and must use personal protective equipment or engineering controls to prevent breathing in harmful dust.